Bouh/GDevelop_stuff/splashscreen_custom/readme.md

 You can use PixiJS for add your own text, image, etc..

-Splashscreen found on the roadmap of [GDevelop](https://trello.com/c/VY8dyDbk/162-update-the-splashscreen-of-games-with-a-better-looking-one) .
+Mockup of splashscreens found on the roadmap of [GDevelop](https://trello.com/c/VY8dyDbk/162-update-the-splashscreen-of-games-with-a-better-looking-one) .